Code-Institute-Submissions/Surf_Matters/files/user_story_tests/testing.md

 </p>

 4. Click the login link.
-5. On the sign in page, is there a forgot password link underneath the sign on buttons?
+5. On the sign in page, is there a forgot password link underneath the sign in buttons?

 <p align="center">
   <img width="200" height="150" src="https://github.com/adamparker75/Surf_Matters/blob/master/files/images/forgot_password_test_1.JPG">